KevCui/pynote/README.md

 pynote
 ==========
-pynote is a note organization script, aims to create/modify/find/organize notes easily.
+pynote is a :notebook_with_decorative_cover: organization script, aims to create/modify/find/organize notes easily.
 As a CLI fan, I tried to find some notes tool in terminal.
 But I cannot find one which is easily to use.
 So I decide to create my own tool.

 ### Requirement
 * Python3